frapez1/Advanced-Machine-Learning/HW-2/README.md

-# HW-1
+# HW-2

-In this folder you can find the whole first hw with the text, the code and the report.
+In this folder you can find the whole first hw with the text, code and report.